isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 between 10 and 60 percent feldspathoid mineral in the QAPF fraction, and has a plagioclase to total feldspar ratio less than 0.5.
 Includes QAPF fields 11 and 12.
+- Phaneritic crystalline igneous rock with M less than 90, contains between 10 and 60 percent feldspathoid mineral in the QAPF fraction, and has a plagioclase to total feldspar ratio less than 0.5.
+Includes QAPF fields 11 and 12.

 - **Source:**
 LeMaitre et al. 2002